Common Name: Cumin seeds

 • It is a decongestant so helpful in repeated common cold and respiratory disorders like asthma and bronchitis.

-• It is useful in menstruating female and pregnant women because of being a source of iron and calcium and in later it helps in boosting normal labour.
+• It is useful in menstruating female and pregnant women because of being a source of iron and calcium and later it helps in boosting normal labor.

-• It has anti cancerous property and helps in increasing the breast milk in lactating women and also helps in the downward movement of deranged vata due to labour so used in post partum.
+• It has anti-cancerous properties and helps in increasing breast milk in lactating women and also helps in the downward movement of deranged Vata due to labor so used in postpartum.